BurnOutTrader/fund-forge/README.md

 I intend to build a full glossary and video tutorial series when live trading features are completed.
 I will walk through the entire code base during the video tutorial to assist people creating new Brokerage or DataVendor implementations.

+The current setup requires a little bit of changes to some hardcoded variables, but it is easy to get up and running with the test strategy.
+Live trading is still a couple of months away and the architecture and code base will be cleaned up once I have made some final design decisions.

 ## Demonstration Testing Data
 You can download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKEZD9BHCDbvCbHRmg?e=fiBcr3)